-No, you probably should not.
+As a simple answer, no, you probably should not.

-However, it will damage the healthy cells around the perimeter of the wound too.
+However, it will damage the healthy cells around the perimeter of the wound, too.

 Specifically, studies show that the application of hydrogen peroxide on a wound will result in the delayed formation of connective tissue.
 Connective tissue is needed to heal and close the wound.

 However, the same studies show that low concentrations of hydrogen peroxide can actually help with the healing process.
 This is very confusing, we know!

 Accordingly, it is best to leave the hydrogen peroxide flushing to your veterinarian.

 Animal professionals can best decide if the antimicrobial power of the fluid is worth the possible cell damage, and choose the right concentration.